3.6 Multimedia/digital media - page 32

 Graphics, images and animations

-• Software types: for example, albums, animated, 3D, bitmapped, vector, photo editing, photo casting, simulation
+• Software types: for example, albums, animated, 3D, bitmapped, vector, photo editing, photo casting,

 • Bit depth, colour depth (grayscale, shades of gray, millions of colours)